tweedegolf/storage-abstraction/README.md

 1. as a configuration object
 2. as a url

 The only key that the configurations have in common is the name of the bucket.
 This is an optional key.
 For local storage, the bucket name simply is the name of a directory.
-If you provide a value for `bucketName` in the config object, this bucket will be created if it doesn't exist and selected automatically for storing files.
+If you provide a value for `bucketName` in the config object, this bucket will be created if it doesn't exist and selected automatically for storing and reading files.
 If you don't set a value for `bucketName` you can only store and read files after you have selected a bucket by using `selectBucket`, see below.

 All configuration urls start with a protocol: